fernandespy/fernandespy/README.md

 # Hi there, I'm Bruno, how you doin? 👋

 - 💻 Web Developer.
-- 📚 Learning Front End skills.
+- 📚 Learning Front and Back end skills.
 - 🧰 Mostly code in Javascript.
+Learning Python !!
 - 🔭 Based in Rio de Janeiro, Brazil.
 - ⏳  Born in 1999.
 - 🔗 Find me on: